Shawn Mendes Opened Up About His Relationship With Camila Cabello, Discussion Of His Sexuality, And Authenticity

 "I've been in this for 10 years, so I think sometimes, like: 'OK, you know, I can do this, I'm 26, I know who I am, I can do this, I can speak some truth,'" Shawn concluded.
 "So maybe the next generation of artists feel a little more comfortable, [have] a little more permission to speak, and that's important to me."

-Finally, during the interview, Shawn expressed why he's embracing this new chapter of authenticity: "I've never had more tools at my disposal, whether that's like therapy or my own personal tools or just like friends who truly know who are constantly available."
+Finally, during the interview, Shawn expressed why he's embracing this new chapter of authenticity: "I've never had more tools at my disposal, whether that's, like, therapy or my own personal tools or just, like, friends who truly know who you are constantly available."

 Shawn Mendes's fifth album, Shawn, is a landmark, signifying that the adolescent image molded by inexperience and the desire to fit in has been deconstructed and reshaped into something new.
-Much like Miley Cyrus's Endless Summer, Sabrina Carpenter's Short N' Sweet, or Dominic Fike's Sunburn (all albums I thoroughly enjoyed), Shawn is a necessary reclamation of individual identity.
+Much like Miley Cyrus's Endless Summer Vacation, Sabrina Carpenter's Short n' Sweet, or Dominic Fike's Sunburn (all albums I thoroughly enjoyed), Shawn is a necessary reclamation of individual identity.

 Shawn is now available everywhere.